 Another wrong belief circulating around: teeth sensitivity is the result of scaling

 It is normal if you feel gum or dental sensitivity.
 This sensitivity is the result of that previously your teeth and gum lines had scale coating.
-Therefore, by removing the scale, you may experience a little bleeding on the gum area and sensitivity is normal and temporary.
+Therefore, by removing the scale, you may experience a little bleeding in the gum area and sensitivity is normal and temporary.

-The developed sensitivity is greater if the scale coating is thicker and if it is just slight buildup, the sensitivity is nothing to worry about.
-You may experience sensitivity for 24 to 48 hours after the completion of scaling process.
+The developed sensitivity is greater if the scale coating is thicker and if it is just a slight buildup, the sensitivity is nothing to worry about.
+You may experience sensitivity for 24 to 48 hours after the completion of the scaling process.